-Application for Seed Crop Certification
+Application for Membership and Seed Crop Certification

 Instructions to Complete an Application

 Please read the Application Support Document carefully at the beginning of every crop season for detailed instructions on the application and certification process, important updates, and current year fees.

 Electronic application packages are sent to active members with valid email addresses associated with their account in early March.
 Hardcopy application packages are mailed to active members without email addresses.
 Applications for the upcoming crop season are accepted as of March of that year.

 It is also possible for third parties to submit an application on behalf of a grower with the necessary authorizations in place.
 For more information on the various submission methods, please refer to the Application Support Document.